Why Occupational Therapy?

 The OTA program has an admissions process that a student must complete prior to beginning the OTA course of study.
-An Information Session is held the first Monday of a month from 5:00 - 6:15 pm to provide interested individuals with current information about the program and an OTA Program Application.
-(Dates and times are subject to change.)
-Please call 845-574-4436 for more information.
+Currently, Information Sessions are held virtually throughout the year to provide interested individuals with current information about the program, curriculum, and application process.
+Sessions are usually one hour in length.
+Please contact the OTA program for more information.

 Refer to the College catalog for information on policies and services applicable to all students at Rockland Community College.
 Because the health field changes so rapidly, adjustments to the curriculum, requirements and policies are sometimes necessary.
 The OTA faculty maintains the highest educational standards, which may require changes in the information and policies on this site without prior to notice.

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number, c/o AOTA, is 301-652-AOTA.
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929..
+ACOTE’s telephone number, c/o AOTA, is 301-652-AOTA.

 Graduates of the program are able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 New York State and most other states, require licensure in order to practice, in addition to national certification. (www.acoteonline.org)